MassimilianoBiancucci/OOP-project/README.md

 ## **Postman examples**
 In the project is present a collection of examples for [Postman](https://www.postman.com/), that present a collection of requests for each routes, with an example of each filters in each sub collection.
 All the example present a relative documentation.
 The Postman collection of this API is present at this [link](https://github.com/MassimilianoBiancucci/OOP-project/tree/main/postman%20collection).
+Note the Postman examples need the insertion of the Bearer token inside the json request body, in all the examples is actualy filled with a placeholder "\<your bearer token here\>".

 ---
 ## **USEFUL LINKS**